-For our money the Triumph Thunderbird 900 hosts one of the best incarnations of the original big Hinckley triple.
-885cc three has been detuned from Trident and Trophy spec to give even more oomph.
-Wound open it sounds like a squadron of Lancasters and swith restyle chromy and curvy engine cases it looks the business, too.
+For our money the Triumph Thunderbird 900 hosts one of the best incarnations of the original Hinckley triple motor.
+The 885cc three has been detuned from Trident and Trophy spec to give even more low down oomph.
+Wound open it sounds like a squadron of Lancasters and with restyled chromy and curvy engine cases it looks the business too.
 A classic.

 Like most early Hinckley Triumphs the Triumph Thunderbird 900 benefited from engineering paranoia to the extent that it is massively over-engineered, understressed and pretty durable, too.
 The downside of that is the Triumph Thunderbird 900 is a little heavier than it has to be, but, in this context at least, I think we can live with that.